 - Dosage form; and

-- Bioequivalent to the approved brand name animal drug.
-This means that the generic drug is absorbed by and acts the same way in the animal’s body as the approved drug.
+The drug company must also prove to FDA that the generic copy is bioequivalent to the approved brand name drug.
+This means that the generic drug is absorbed by and performs the same way in the animal’s body as the brand name drug.

 What does “dosage form” mean?